Deploy VMs to proximity placement groups using Azure CLI

 List proximity placement groups

-You can list all of the proximity placement groups using the Get-AzProximityPlacementGroup cmdlet.
+You can list all of your proximity placement groups using az ppg list.

 Create a VM

-Create a VM in the proximity placement group using
+Create a VM within the proximity placement group using new az vm.

-You can see the VM in the placement group using Get-AzProximityPlacementGroup.
+You can see the VM in the proximity placement group using az ppg show.

 You can also create an availability set in your proximity placement group.
 Use the same

--ProximityPlacementGroup parameter with the New-AzAvailabilitySet cmdlet to create an availability set and all of the VMs created in the availability set will also be created in the same proximity placement group.
+--ppg parameter with az vm availability-set create to create an availability set and all of the VMs in the availability set will also be created in the same proximity placement group.

 You can also create a scale set in your proximity placement group.
 Use the same

--ProximityPlacementGroup parameter with New-AzVmss to create a scale set and all of the instances will be created in the same proximity placement group.
+--ppg parameter with az vmss create to create a scale set and all of the instances will be created in the same proximity placement group.

-You can also use the Azure CLI to create proximity placement groups.
+Learn more about the Azure CLI commands for proximity placement groups.